magento/devdocs/src/guides/v2.3/frontend-dev-guide/themes/admin_theme_create.md

 ## Theme registration {#register_theme}

-Once you open the Magento Admin (or reload any  Magento Admin page) having added the theme files to the files system, your theme gets registered and added to the database.
+Once you open the Admin (or reload any  Admin page) having added the theme files to the files system, your theme gets registered and added to the database.

 ## Apply the Admin theme